 What You Need: Comb, beard brush, barber shears, beard trimmer or electric shaver, optional styling product

-A hard part is created on the side and the longer lengths pulled to the side or slicked back.
+A hard part is created on the side, and the longer lengths are pulled to the side or slicked back.
 You can use pomade or mousse to give the hair more volume.

 11. Slicked Back Comb Over

 What You Need: Comb, electric shaver with #1 and #2 guards for sides, pomade, hairspray or gel to slick back

 While the pompadour may also pull hair back, this look typically requires a styling product to keep hair in place, which is why it’s called the “slicked back” or “slick back.”
 This is a popular look that has maintained its popularity since the 1980s.

 The slicked back comb over may have shorter or longer lengths with tapered or clean fade sides.
 Bolder looks have a higher fade that styles the long lengths straight back with a gel or pomade.